header2

 Who should attend?

-Plasma Sciences Expo 2010 is an exhibition that focuses on hands-on science education.
+Plasma Science Expo is an exhibition that focuses on hands-on science education.
 It is for students at all levels, parents, teachers and the general public.
 Examples of activities are:

 Make lightning with a Van de Graaff generator.